BabbarOps

 Incident Command · Operations

-The patrol-to-SWAT handoff that quietly loses you time
+The patrol to SWAT handoff that quietly loses you time

 When SWAT activates, the picture gets rebuilt from scratch.
-A live-synced workspace closes that gap.
+A live synced workspace closes that gap.

-Capability
+Operational Capability

 EyesOn · Capability